Green energy at Bodnant Garden

 As a Grade I listed garden with 80 acres of formal beds, borders, woodland and meadow, Bodnant is already pretty green.
 But by using renewable energy we’re doing our bit to make the way we operate more efficient and sustainable for the future.

 Our biggest green project to date has been solar-powering our tearoom with an national award-winning installation in the car park.
 Designed by Carbon Zero, the 175 photo-voltaic panels laid on the hillside generate enough electricity to power the Pavilion cafe and two electric vehicle charging points in the car park.
 They even recharge gardeners’ battery power tools.

 In the garden we’ve switched to many battery operated power tools – they’re lighter and cleaner for our gardeners to use and quieter for visitors, as well as being better for the environment.
 We’ve even invested in a battery powered robot mower.
 The Stihl iMow is programmed to cut the rolling North Garden lawn automatically, freeing up gardeners for the trickier cutting jobs.
 And of course we recycle all our leaves, wood chippings and plant cuttings to make our make our own compst, which mulches the beds in spring.

 At Bodnant Garden every penny saved by using renewable energy goes back into conservation work.
-It helps fund garden renovation, like the recently opened Furnace Wood and Meadow, and current architectural projects such as replacing the crumbling Croquet Terrace Fountain, repairing the Pin Mill upper floor and conserving the sculptural interior of the Poem mausoleum.
+It helps fund garden renovation, like our award-winning Furnace Wood and Meadow, and current architectural projects such as replacing the crumbling Croquet Terrace Fountain, repairing the Pin Mill upper floor and conserving the sculptural interior of the Poem mausoleum.